Thinking about buying a Carver skateboard?

 How To Choose Your Carver?

-Alright, so probably the hardest part about getting your first surfskate or Carver is choosing the right size.
-I made this mistake and choose a board that was too small for my personal preference and the worst part is you can't return a board after you skate it.
+The hardest part about getting your first surfskate or Carver is choosing the right size.
+I made this mistake and chose a board that was too small for my riding preference.
+The worst part was I couldn't return it since I already shredded it.

 Deck Shape & Length

 Deck shape and length is important because it affects how your Carver surfskate will ride.
 The length also goes hand in hand with wheelbase.
 And wheelbase is probably the most important factor when picking a surfskate.
 For my preference, I like boards with a snappier, surfy feel.
-So I typically get a length in the 32-34″ range, preferably with some slight concave.
+So I typically get a length in the 32-34″ range, preferably with a width ranging in the 9.5-10″.

 The wheelbase is probably the most important part of a surfskate because it's one of the main factors in how your board will carve.
 I mentioned how my first two surfskates I picked too small of a wheelbase (14″), which felt way too snappy for my preference.
 I personally think the sweet spot is in the 16-18″ range for wheelbase.
 It really comes down to what type of riding you're looking to do, but that should give you a solid idea.